Hi, my name is

 May 2012 - present

-• Contracted to NASA’s Independent Verification and Validation (IV&V) program focusing on safety and mission critical human spaceflight software
+• Contracted to NASA’s Independent Verification and Validation (IV&V) program at the Katherine Johnson IV&V Facility in Fairmont, West Virginia, focusing on safety and mission critical human spaceflight software

-• Research, design, and execute dynamic test cases for spacecraft flight and ground software utilizing advanced simulation software packages
+• Research, design, and execute dynamic test cases for spacecraft flight and ground software utilizing advanced simulation and digital twin software packages

 • Transitioned to the IV&V Artemis Test Team in Spring 2020